aowen87/cvgTools/README.md

   A natural window is being define as a region of consecutive base pairs that meets the following criteria:

     a.)
-All base pairs share the same chromosome
+All base pairs share the same chromosome__ b.)
-    \nb.)
 All base pairs have a coverage score > 0.0

   For each natural window, an output will be created noting the range and mean value for this window.